reeseovine/pronouns.js/README.md

 ## The database

-The pronouns "database" is an array of arrays meant to represent a table, located in [resources/pronouns.json](resources/pronouns.json), with fields and example values as follows:
+The pronouns "database" is a JSON object located in [resources/pronouns.json](resources/pronouns.json).
+The following table shows what each column means.

 subject|object|possessive-determiner|possessive-pronoun|reflexive
 -------|------|---------------------|------------------|---------